Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_2000c/readme.md

 - 2000c.1.
 It should be possible to list all existing candidates.
 - 2000c.2.
 The listing should contain the Name and Email of each candidate.
-- 2000c.3.
-The listing should be ordered alphabetically by the candidate's name.
--

 **Dependencies/References:**